regionmask/regionmask/docs/intake_regionmask.rst

 Using regionmask with intake
 ############################

-Regions from geopandas shapefiles can be also pre-defined in a yaml file, which can be easily shared.
+Regions from geopandas shapefiles can be pre-defined in a yaml file, which can be easily shared.
 This relies on ``intake_geopandas`` and accepts ``regionmask_kwargs``, which are passed to ``regionmask.from_geopandas``.
 If you set ``use_fsspec=True`` and use ``simplecache::`` in the url, the shapefile is